mconour/wikisearcher/README.md

 Contributions and improvements to the Wiki Searcher are welcome.
 Feel free to submit issues or pull requests to enhance its functionality or appearance.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Author

-- mconour

----

-*Note: Customize the author's name and add any additional information as necessary.*

 Enjoy exploring Wikipedia with Wiki Searcher! 🌐 📚